Skip to content

 • Manual installation

-For Arduino IDE, download zip file from the repository (Github page) by select Code dropdown at the top of repository, select Download ZIP
+For Arduino IDE, download the zip file from the repository (Github page) by select Code dropdown at the top of repository, select Download ZIP

 From Arduino IDE, select menu Sketch -> Include Library -> Add .ZIP Library....